kairosswag/TreeBrush/pnmods/TreeBrush/README.md

-# Your First Mod
+# TreeBrush

-In this `readme` you can explain what your mod has to offer.
+Work in Progress.

+This mod provides a brush tool to place multiple trees (at first) to quickly create forests.